MohamedAliRashad/Graduation-Project-Book-Template/README.md

 **Important Note**: Anyone who will use this work is expected to not change the names of the original Authors :rose:

+## News
+**6 July 2020** The template was approved by Overleaf maintainers and can be found [Here](https://www.overleaf.com/latex/templates/faculty-of-engineering-ain-shams-university-graduation-project-book-template/nypnspszgrtr)

 ## How to use ?
 The tutorial will be divided into wiki pages with Question/Answer paradigm for easy search … users should feel free to open issues with any questions they have to add it in the wiki :seedling: